Christian-Irvine/NoMoreHorses/README.md

 # NoMoreHorses
-My Minecraft Mod primarily removing those nasty horses from the game.
+My Minecraft Mod primarily focused on removing those nasty horses from the game.